bbcharlton/DWA/setup.md

   service: name=php7.0-fpm state=restarted
 ```

-This will allow us to restart PHP.
-Our tasks will eventually call these handlers after certain events are fired.
+This will allow us to reload our PHP.

 ##### Meta Folder